pcitnet/devon/content/posts/colebrookebells-history.md

 this corner of England will be practised for many years yet to call the faithful to worship in the church on the hill at Colebrooke.

-**Some of the certificates won by Colebrooke ringers, on display in the tower. **
+**Some of the certificates won by Colebrooke ringers on display in the tower.**

 1\.
 Treble – Cast 1887 – Warner